Can I use my Medicaid coverage in any state?

 One thing you should know about Medicaid is that you can’t be covered by it in two different states at the same time.
 Therefore, to transfer your coverage – so to speak – you’ll need to first terminate your original Medicaid coverage and then apply in your new state once you’ve relocated.

-Most states offer retroactive Medicaid coverage, which allows you to receive coverage for up to three months prior to the date of your application’s approval.
+Most states offer retroactive Medicaid coverage, which allows you to receive coverage for up to three months before the date of your application’s approval.
 However, you may be forced to pay for healthcare services out of pocket until that retroactive coverage kicks in and renders you eligible for reimbursement.
 So make sure you retain copies of all medical receipts for services received during your coverage gap.

 Eligibility requirements